|

 fire to and burning a barn, the property of Paul Gwatkin,

-in the parish of Kilpeck on the
+in the parish of Kilpeck on the 11th of November 1785.”
+She

-11th of November 1785.”
-She had been tried at the Lent Assizes but was respited to the
+had been tried at the Lent Assizes but was respited to the Summer Assizes,

-Summer Assizes, possibly because she had claimed that she was pregnant.
+possibly because she had claimed that she was pregnant.

 Sarah Shenston, an eighteen year old, was hanged at Moor Heath on

-the outskirts of Shrewsbury in Shropshire on Thursday, the 22nd
+in Shropshire on Thursday, the 22nd of March 1792.
+She

-cut immediately after birth, on the 30th of September 1791.
+immediately after birth, on the

 At the

-Dorset Lent Assizes in Dorchester in March 1794, fifteen year old Elizabeth Marsh was convicted of the
+1794, fifteen year old Elizabeth Marsh was convicted of the murder of her

-murder of her grandfather, John Nevil.
-In accordance
+grandfather, John Nevil.
+In accordance with the

-to the end of the Assize on thus giving her an extra day of life.
-Elizabeth would have been kept in chains and
+the end of the Assize on thus giving her an extra day of life.
+Elizabeth would have been

-only allowed bread and water between sentence and execution.
-She was hanged on
+kept in chains and only allowed bread and water between sentence and execution.

-Monday the 17th of March and was the first person to be executed outside the
+She was hanged on Monday the 17th of March and was the first person to be

-new County Gaol in Dorchester.
-Her body was afterwards given to
+Her body was afterwards given to local surgeons for dissection.

 Nineteenth century - public hangings.